dynport/urknall/content/docs/quickstart.md

 	[ubuntu@192.168.56.10:22][hello       ][  0.257][CACHED  ][COMMAND] # echo hello world

 This shows the caching mechanism in effect.
-As the command was already executed and neither itself or noen of its predecessors (there actually are none as it is the only command there) changed nothing had to be done.
+As the command was already executed and neither itself or none of its predecessors (there actually are none as it is the only command there) changed nothing had to be done.
 Next have look into the possibilities of extending the basic template.